-The following figures show that the socioeconomic composition of schools remains very similar after the policy was implemented.
+Figure 8 shows that the socioeconomic composition of schools remains very similar after the policy was implemented.
 This fact is robust to using different definitions of socioeconomic status.
 In particular, the correlation between the share of poor students at each school in 2007 and 2011 is 0.94.
 This absence of student reshuffling lends credibility to the idea that academic inequality decreased because of actual improvements in the quality provided by schools, especially those serving low income students.